Robbie Grossman Player Props: Rangers vs. White Sox

-On Tuesday, Robbie Grossman (.192 batting average in his past 10 games, with two doubles, a triple, six walks and an RBI) and the Texas Rangers face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+On Wednesday, Robbie Grossman (.192 batting average in his past 10 games, with two doubles, a triple, six walks and an RBI) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
 First pitch is at 8:05 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Padres.
+In his last game he had a one-hit showing (1-for-2) against the Padres.

 Robbie Grossman Game Info & Props vs. the White Sox